-Females with TS have an increased prevalence of autoantibodies and are at increased risk of developing autoimmune diseases compared to the general population.
-The absence of a normal second X-chromosome further contributes to increased autoimmunity in TS.
+Females with Turner Syndrome have an increased prevalence of autoantibodies and are at increased risk of developing autoimmune diseases compared to the general population.
+The absence of a normal second X-chromosome further contributes to increased autoimmune diseases in Turner Syndrome.
 Health care providers should be observant and test liberally for these conditions even before clinical symptoms emerge.

 Autoimmune diseases include: